deve013/html-css-php-validation/README.md

-html css with login and registration with php validation.
+html css with dashboard, login and registration with php validation.